GraduationP/Driver-Drowsiness-Detection/README.md

 ## Prerequisites

-Before you get started, ensure that you have the following prerequisites in place:
+Before you get started with this project, make sure you have the following prerequisites:

 - Python 3.x
 - OpenCV
 - dlib
+- numpy
+- scipy
-- Your specific dependencies
+- playsound

 ## How It Works